-The knowledge gained during their visit will inform future teaching at the RCA, including the cultural importance as well as technical achievements of tetsubin as a process.
-This project was also an opportunity to reconfirm contacts with Japanese academic institutions as well as develop new industrial partnerships.
+The knowledge gained during the visit informed future teaching at the RCA, including considering the cultural importance as well as technical achievements of tetsubin as a craft manufacturing process.